 - horse sickness fever is the mildest form, characterised by a fever with low temperatures in the morning rising to a high peak in the afternoon.

-If you suspect signs of any of African Horse Sickness you must immediately notify your local Animal Health Veterinary Laboratories Agency Office (external link).
+If you suspect signs of any of African Horse Sickness you must immediately notify your local Animal and Plant Health Agency (external link).

 No vaccine for AHS is currently licensed in the European Union (EU).
 Use of a modified live vaccine for AHS (such as the one being produced by Onderstepoort Biological Products Ltd in South Africa) carries a risk of vaccine virus reversion to wild type.
 This means that the virus used in the vaccine could potentially undergo changes whereby it could actually infect the carrier insects and, subsequently, susceptible horses.
 Currently the vaccine will not be considered for use in the UK other than in an emergency situation.